TDEE Calculator - Total Daily Energy Expenditure

-- Mifflin-St Jeor - one of the most popular BMR equations recommended by US Academy of Nutrition and Dietetics.
-To use it, you need to know the following variables: sex, age, height, and weight.
+- Mifflin-St Jeor - one of the most popular BMR equations recommended by To use it, you need to know the following variables: sex, age, height, and weight.

 - Harris-Benedict - historically, this is the most notable BMR formula and was created in 1919.
 To use it, you need to know the following variables: sex, age, height, and weight.

 - Revised Harris-Benedict - a revised version of the previous formula, altered by a group of researchers in 1984.
 To use it, you need to know the following variables: sex, age, height, and weight.

 - Katch-McArdle - the only formula taking lean body mass into account.
 To use it, you may also need a lean body mass calculator.
 This is actually the only value you need to know to use it.